ddadaal/next-typed-api-routes/README.md

 `src/apis/api.ts` and `src/apis/schemas.json` will be generated at `src/apis`.

-4. Import the `realApis` variable from `src/apis/api.ts` to use the client.
+4. Import the `api` variable from `src/apis/api.ts` to use the client.

 ```ts
 import { api } from "src/apis/api";